rppicomidi/ideacentreStick300-T100TA-linux/README.md

 and the Stick 300 won't support Windows 11.
 I thought it is time to install a version of Linux on it.
 As an added bonus, the Atom processor supports 64-bit instructions, so installing Linux would give me a 64-bit OS.

 I had a T100TA lying around that I wanted to use as a media player, server, and digital picture frame.
+I wanted to get rid of 32-bit Windows because Linux support will last a while and Windows support runs out in a few years.
 That the [built-in audio turned out to be broken](#issues-i-had-with-the-t100ta) made me abandon this and reinstall Windows.
 I am publishing this information in case you want Linux on your T100TA for other reasons.